-There are four main areas to consider when building a rock solid reporting system:
+There are four main areas to consider when building a rock-solid reporting system:

 Asking these questions will help you understand and prioritize your list of reports.
 As basic as these questions seem, in many cases they are not asked before time and money are spent developing reports that are not really needed.
 Having the answers will help you immensely in the other next three areas.
-Stay tuned for our next blog post on this important topic: understanding what data you have available for your reports.

 Written by Chris Kennedy, an InTempo Project Manager and reporting expert.